PLANET PRESERVATION

 Local Sourcing

-To support the local economy, we allocate over 50% of our total procurement budget on suppliers registered in the Philippines.
-In 2023, 100% of the raw materials for our Coconut business were sourced from local farms.
+To support the local economy, we allocate over 56% of our total procurement budget on suppliers registered in the Philippines.
+In 2024, 100% of the raw materials for our Coconut business were sourced from local farms.
+Through our Agripreneur programs, we source approximately 80% of the fresh produce we use in Tuna from local farmers.
 Our Sardine business also works with local fisherfolk, sourcing most of its major raw materials requirements locally.